 On the other hand, in private reserves, the guides can drive off road in search of big cats, or do night drives in search of nocturnal animals.
 In addition, many private reserves offer walking safaris, horseback or camel riding or biking safaris.
 If you are on or near rivers, you might be able to do river safaris as well.
 These include gliding amongst the hippos, crocodiles and elephants in speed boats or canoes.
 I have done all of these safaris.
 Most recently, at Loisaba, we did a walking, horseback riding, and night safari.
 Back in 2014, at Chongwe River House, we spent half of our time in one type of boat or another.
 These were all absolutely jaw dropping and unique experiences that I loved.

-5. Go in low season.
+5. Go in low season for an affordable African safari.

 If you are interested in going to a private reserve, try to go in low season.
 We just returned from doing a safari in Loisaba in March which was low season.
 Not only did it cost a fraction of what it would cost during the summer months, the lodge was empty.
 It was the end of the dry season, not yet the start of the rainy season and the weather was beautiful.